Updated May 25, 2020

 2. Lagoon by Pontoon Ride

 Discover the natural history and beauty of the Lagoons at Presque Isle State Park by pontoon.
-These free rides run daily from Memorial Day through Labor Day.
-Sign-ups are 30 minutes prior to the ride time at the Pontoon Station (next to Lagoon boat launch) on a first-come, first serve basis.
+These free rides run during the summer season.
+Sign-ups are 15 minutes prior to the ride time at the Pontoon Station (next to Lagoon boat launch) on a first-come, first serve basis.
 This program is subject to modification or cancellation, and sign-up procedures may change so be sure to call ahead and verify any details through the Tom Ridge Environmental Center, (814) 833-7424.
 Verify all information about the Lagoon by Pontoon Ride.

 3. Bicentennial Tower

-The best view of Erie is from the top of Erie’s iconic Bicentennial Tower at Dobbin’s Landing in the city of Erie.
-At the top of the lookout tower — 137 feet high — you can view the city of Erie, Erie’s bayfront, and Presque Isle State Park.
+From the top of the lookout tower — 138 feet above the bay — you can view the city of Erie, Erie’s bay front, and Presque Isle State Park.

 4. Tom Ridge Environmental Center (TREC)